What Women Want: Awards

 For his portrayal of Nick Marshall, Gibson was nominated for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy and a Blockbuster Entertainment Award for Favorite Actor—Comedy/Romance.
 Hunt won the latter award in the Favorite Actress—Comedy/Romance category, while Mark Feuerstein and Marisa Tomei each received a nomination in the supporting categories.
 It also garnered Tomei a nod for the Satellite Award for Best Supporting Actress – Motion Picture, while Ashley Johnson was nominated at the Young Artist Awards.

-For his score, composer Alan Silvestri won the ASCAP Award for Top Box Office Films, it received a Saturn Award nomination for "Best Fantasy Film" from the Academy of Science Fiction, Fantasy & Horror Films, US.
+For his score, composer Alan Silvestri won the ASCAP Award for Top Box Office Films, it received a Saturn Award nomination for Best Fantasy Film from the Academy of Science Fiction, Fantasy & Horror Films, US.
 The film also won the Bogey Award in Platin from the Bogey Awards, Germany.
 It was also nominated for the Best Casting for Feature Film, Comedy from the Casting Society of America, US.
 It received the Golden Screen Award in Germany.

 Legacy

-Sequel/remake
+Remake

-In 2009, the website Pajiba published an article reporting that producer and scriptwriter Peter Chiarelli was working on a sequel, which would re-imagine the concept from the viewpoint of a woman who could hear men's thoughts.
+In 2009, website Pajiba published an article reporting that producer and scriptwriter Peter Chiarelli was working on a sequel, which would reimagine the concept from the viewpoint of a woman who could hear men's thoughts.
 Cameron Diaz was courted to star as its lead.
 The film was released in 2019 as What Men Want with Taraji P. Henson in the lead role.